runatlantis/atlantis/runatlantis.io/docs/server-side-repo-config.md

     dir: infrastructure/staging
 ```

-Now, you setup 2 webhook URLs for your repository, which send events to `production-server` and `staging-server` respectively.
+Now, 2 webhook URLs can be setup for the repository, which send events to `production-server` and `staging-server` respectively.
 Each servers handle different repository config files.

 :::tip Notes
 * If `no projects` comments are annoying, set [--silence-no-projects](server-configuration.html#silence-no-projects).
-* You can customize command trigger executable name from `atlantis` to something you want by setting [Executable Name](server-configuration.html#executable-name).
+* The command trigger executable name can be reconfigured from `atlantis` to something else by setting [Executable Name](server-configuration.html#executable-name).
-* When using different atlantis server vcs users such as `@atlantis-staging`, you can call `@atlantis-staging plan` instead `atlantis plan` to call `staging-server` only.
+* When using different atlantis server vcs users such as `@atlantis-staging`, the comment `@atlantis-staging plan` can be used instead `atlantis plan` to call `staging-server` only.
 :::

 ## Reference